scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 .. figure:: figures/trois_magasins.png
    :align: center

-   MyGroceryTour website for the postal code H3T 1C8 in Montreal.
+   Screenshot of the the MyGroceryTour.com website for the postal code H3T 1C8 in Montreal.
-   The website was created to test the new machine learning model.
+   The website has been created to test the new machine learning model.
-   It was written in Javascript, Bootstrap and Python. :label:`MyGroceryTour`
+   It has been written in Javascript, Bootstrap, and Python. :label:`MyGroceryTour`

 .. [#] MyGroceryTour.ca

-Second, we developed a statistical model to predict which products previously purchased will be in the next order of the consumer.
-By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a machine learning model that is able to:
+Second, we developed a statistical model to predict which products previously purchased by a given consumer will be present in its next order.
+By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in a given region, and commodity price statistics, we developed a machine learning model which is able to:

 i.
-Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as which store(s) (within the area they usually shop in);
+Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as in which store(s) (within the area they usually shop in) the purchase(s) will be made;
 ii.
-Create a smart shopping list by providing the consumer with a weekly shopping list customized based on their purchase history and known preferences.
+Create a smart shopping list by providing the consumer with a weekly shopping list, customized based on his/her purchase history and known preferences.

-This list also includes recommendations regarding the optimal quantity of every product suggested and the store(s)
+This list also includes recommendations regarding the optimal quantity of every product suggested.
-where these products are to be purchased.
-We also calculate the consumer's optimal weekly commute using the generalized commercial traveler algorithm (see Figure :ref:`circuit`).
+We also calculate the consumer's optimal weekly commute using the generalized travelling salesman algorithm (see Figure :ref:`circuit`).

 .. figure:: figures/mygrocerytour_circuit.png
    :align: center